-AARRR: pirate metrics can help
+AARRR: Pirate metrics can help

 This method tends to require a significant investment of thought to decide what needs to be on each dashboard (1-5 days).
 The implementation of the dashboard itself can vary widely.
 If done manually, it could cost one hour a week of a junior employee's time.
 If automated, there would be no recurring cost, but instead a potentially significant up-front technical implementation cost.
 The actual cost would vary widely based on exactly which systems and data need to be visualized.
-There are also off-the-shelf SaaS solutions that can provide a sufficient subset of the data required in order to reap most of the benefits in a small company, without bearing a significant cost.
+There are also off-the-shelf SaaS solutions that can provide a sufficient subset of the data required to reap most of the benefits in a small company, without bearing a significant cost.

-Get all of the key decision makers in one room, ideally physically (even if it's one startup founder).
+Get all of the key decision-makers in one room, ideally physically (even if it's one startup founder).